 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 Learning how to make your own outdoor pillows is super simple with the step by step instructions below.
 I will even show you how to add those fun quotes with a paint marker for a personal touch to your outdoor decor.
 I have been compensated for this post by Fairfield who makes the pillow forms and material used in this tutorial.
-Also links to purchase product wihtin this post are affiliate links and a portion of your purchase will go to support this site.
 The project and opinions are always all my own however.

 The fabric we are going to use to make these pillows is called oly*fun.
 It is amazing stuff that can be cut and it will not fray.
 It is great for a wide variety of craft projects.